 CAMFED operates as an international consortium of non-profit organisations.
 Along with our 5 national offices in Africa, we have offices in the UK (Cambridge), USA (San Francisco), Canada (Toronto) as well as staff members based in New York and Johannesburg.

-Some of our current and recent partners include;
+Some of our current and recent partners include:

-Here's what our partners say
+Here's what some of our partners say

 "Pearson is really pleased to be working with CAMFED to help improve the quality of girls' education in Africa.
 Over the last 4 years, in a partnership with DFID’s Girls Education Challenge, we have pooled our expertise and knowledge to develop jointly an innovative, context relevant life skills curriculum delivered by former students which has so far been introduced to over 120,000 African students across 3 countries, as well as developed a bespoke BTEC qualification open to volunteer ‘Learner Guides’ enhancing their opportunities for formal employment as teachers.
 In 2017 we are building on these significant achievements by inviting our international employee community to help amplify CAMFED alumnae’s efforts in a unique matched-funding initiative, demonstrating our organisations’ shared ambition.”